NicolaGernone/Test/README.md

 ## Usage

 Make sure to ave installed python3 on your computer [python](https://www.python.org/downloads/).
+Create the output directory that you want to use or check if the tmp directory is in the Test directory to use the default output path.

 To run the script cd to the cloned folder Test and open the terminal.
 Run: